 Quality quilting supplies are a must.
 If you’re serious about quilting, buy the best you can afford.
 In quilting, you're constantly cutting, pressing and sewing.
 Make sure your supplies are durable enough to handle the job.

+You can buy supplies at both fabric and quilting stores.
+But quilt shops carry more specialized quilting notions and patterns.
 For economical reasons (crazy gas prices) I do a lot of shopping on the web.
 Sometimes I find deals that are only available online.
 If you want to save time, gas and money, give it a try.

 One more thing.
 I use rotary cutting tools throughout these lessons.
 But if you prefer to use scissors, go for it.
 I must tell you, though, that rotary cutting tools are faster and more accurate.
 If you'd like to see how rotary cutting works, please visit my rotary cutting how-to page.